 For this reason, it is crucial that the Social Security Administration be advised if and when Workers’ Compensation benefits are increased, decreased, or suspended.

-Getting Ready for Your Social Security Hearing
+Getting Ready for Your Social Security Hearing in Albany

 When a Social Security Disability hearing date has been set, our office will often schedule a face-to-face meeting or teleconference with you a few days before your hearing.
 At that meeting we will explain, specifically, the type of questions that will be asked.
 We often do a “simulated hearing” where I ask the questions that I expect the Judge will be interested in and allow my client to answer as if we were in the hearing.
 That gives us an opportunity to critique the testimony and give tips regarding the best way to explain answers to the Law Judge.